paulbalomiri/meteor-lodash-deep/README.md

 * [This repository](https://github.com/paulbalomiri/meteor-lodash-deep) containing
   * meteor wrapper files/package definitions
   * meteor specific extensions of *The Original*, which won't be proposed as PRs
+  * [my lodash-deep repository](https://github.com/paulbalomiri/lodash-deep) is linked as a git subtree module into this repo.

 ##Versions
 The meteor package versions start with 0.0.0 and are ignorant of the lodash version.